Azure/azure-storage-fuse/TSG.md

 Please ensure logging is turned on DEBUG mode when trying to reproduce an issue.
 This can help in many instances understand what the underlying issue is.

-A useful setting in your configuration file to utilize when debugging is `sdk-trace: true` under the azstorager component.
+A useful setting in your configuration file to utilize when debugging is `sdk-trace: true` under the azstorage component.
 This will log all outgoing REST calls.

 **1. Error: fusermount: failed to open /etc/fuse.conf: Permission denied**